k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 2. To open a selected task, click the **Task Title** (task name) of the task.
 3. Click the **Back** of **Next** buttons to move between the tabs.
 4. Click **Finish** in the last tab to create the task.
-Once the task has been edited a new version with a new task_id is created.
+Once the task has been edited, a new version with a new task_id is created.
 The old version is saved in the TDM DB for tracking purposes and its status is set to Inactive.

 ## Task Tabs